Register your Information for Free Stone Samples Sent Express to You!

 • Lift with your legs: Power the lift from your leg muscles, not your back.

-• Teamwork: For heavier loads, coordinate with team members for a synchronized lift and safe distribution of weight.
+• Teamwork: For heavier loads, coordinate with team members for a synchronised lift and safe distribution of weight.

-• Mechanical aids: To minimize manual strain, use dollies, vacuum lifters, or forklifts (with proper attachments) whenever possible.
+• Mechanical aids: To minimise manual strain, use dollies, vacuum lifters, or forklifts (with proper attachments) whenever possible.

 2. Personal Protective Equipment (PPE)